Skip to main content

 For drafting purposes, this section uses three clause buckets: a liability cap, a warranty disclaimer, and clear support boundaries.

-Important limit: the grounding pack does not provide SaaS beta clause standards.
+Important limit: the available sources do not provide SaaS beta clause standards.
 The detailed contract-risk evidence comes from a government procurement context, not SaaS beta contract drafting guidance.
 In that study context, anti-recharacterization law (ARL) adoption is associated with a shift from fixed-price to cost-plus contracts, with a more pronounced effect for firms with higher default risk and stronger firm-government ties, and with reports that government buyers may switch away or reduce contract value for ARL-affected contractors.
 Treat the structure below as a drafting framework and verify legal effect in your jurisdiction before signature.

 A liability clause is easier to apply when a tester can quickly see what is excluded, what may still remain, and where the cap applies.
 In practice, that often means excluding the loss categories you intend to exclude, then applying a verified cap to the remaining covered exposure.

 Some claims may still sit outside your exclusion or cap logic.
 That can include rights your governing law does not let you waive and any carve-outs you deliberately keep after review.
-Keep [Add current cap approach after verification] in the live draft until it is finalized.
+Do not treat the cap as final until the liability cap approach has been verified against counsel-approved contract language.

 Check the cap and the carve-outs together.
 If the carve-outs are too broad, the cap may not give you meaningful protection.